Robert Shaw (Illinois politician): 2015 Chicago mayoral

-Metropolitan Water Reclamation District of Greater Chicago board
+2016 and 2018 Metropolitan Water Reclamation District of Greater Chicago board

 Shaw was a candidate in 2016 in the Democratic primary for the Metropolitan Water Reclamation District of Greater Chicago board.
 He withdrew his candidacy before the election, however.
-He declared again to run in 2018.
-He was ultimately disqualified from appearing on the ballot in 2018.
+He declared again to run in 2018, but was ultimately disqualified from appearing on the ballot.

+2021 Dolton mayoral

+In 2021, Shaw ran unsuccessfully for the mayoral office once held by his brother in Dolton, Illinois.
+He placed last out of four candidates in the Democratic Party primary, receiving six percent of the vote.
+His opponents were incumbent mayor Riley Rogers and village trustees Tiffany Henyard and Andrew Holmes.
+Shaw endorsed the primary's victor, Henyard, in the general election.
+Henyard won the general election.

 Personal life

 Shaw fathered two sons and four daughters.
 In 1997, Shaw's 27-year-old son John was murdered by gunshots near his South Side Chicago house.
 From 1999 until 2013, Shaw lived in South Holland, Illinois.
 In December 2013, he moved to the Hyde Park–Kenwood area of Chicago.

+At the peak of their political careers, Shaw and his brother were recognizable-looking for both wearing similar hairpieces.

 In December 2008, in Dolton, Shaw, then still the village's inspector general, alleged that he had been assaulted in an altercation with corrections officer Elliott R. Kozel, who was circulating a petition in support of mayoral candidate Riley Rogers (the nephew of Larry Rogers, who had unseated Shaw on the Cook County Board of Review).
 The assault charges against Rogers were dismissed by a Cook County judge on February 18, 2009.
 In February 2012, Shaw was hospitalized after he fell and injured himself in his house.
 His injuries included a fractured nose.

 Shaw contracted COVID-19 in 2021 during the COVID-19 pandemic, managing to overcome the viral infection.

 Death

 Shaw died at the age of 83 of cancer on July 22, 2021 at a rehabilitation facility in South Holland, Illinois.
+He was survived by a daughter and two sons.